Editor’s note: This post was updated in February 2023 to reflect the most up-to-date information regarding this topic.

 For additional guidance, FINRA Rule 4511(c) specifies that “all books and records required to be made pursuant to the FINRA rules shall be preserved in a format and media that complies with SEA (Securities Exchange Act) Rule 17a-4.”
 FINRA Rule 4511(c) also requires firms to preserve for a period of at least six years those books and records for which there is no specified retention period under applicable FINRA or SEA rules.

-To help customers satisfy this requirement, OwnBackup Blockchain Verify backs up, indexes, and stores customer data with an immutable lock.
+To help customers satisfy this requirement, OwnBackup backs up, indexes, and stores customer data with an immutable lock.
 This prevents customer data from being technically overwritten, updated, or altered by any process or any OwnBackup user activity.
 OwnBackup also defaults to FINRA’s required 6-year retention period, which is customizable to align with the retention period of the customer’s specific corporate requirements.

 Another relevant regulation is Sarbanes-Oxley Act (SOX) which stipulates how long certain audit records should be kept.
 For example, receivable or payable ledgers and tax returns must be kept for seven years, while customer invoices must be retained for five years.

 While organizations must remain compliant with these regulations, storing all of this information in Salesforce for this length of time can become costly and cumbersome.
-To help customers avoid paying for additional storage space or having to delete records they shouldn’t, OwnBackup Archiver is another way financial services companies can keep their records compliant and secure.
+To help customers avoid paying for additional storage space or having to delete records they shouldn’t, OwnBackup Archive is another way financial services companies can keep their records compliant and secure.

 In addition to setting standards for records themselves, SEC Rule 17a-4 also requires that companies “verify automatically the quality and accuracy of the storage media records process.”
-This means that you must preserve data integrity and quality for examination from auditors.
+This means that you must preserve data integrity and quality for examination by auditors.

 SEC 17a-4 further requests that financial services companies serialize their electronic storage media and time-date this media for its required retention period.
 This makes it easy for auditors to identify records and establish a timeline for each record as it goes through its lifecycle.